 (This excerpt of Stegner's letter was posted by The Wilderness Society).

-"What can I tell them?
+But on this trip we did more than come to the edge of the wild - we went in.
+We walked through skinny canyons, soaked our feet, suffered fierce wind and even stubbed our toes in a manner that would make Ed Abbey proud.
+He was a park ranger too - and was faced with a predicament still a challenge in even the most beautiful places.
+That is - to make people get out and see them, not only drive through them."What can I tell them?
 Sealed in their metallic shells like mollusks on wheels, how can I pry the people free?
 The auto as tin can, the park ranger as opener.
 Look here, I want to say, for godsake folks get out of them there machines, take off those fucking sunglasses and unpeel both eyeballs, look around; throw away those goddamned idiotic cameras!
 For chrissake folks what is this life if full of care we have no time to stand and stare?
 Take off your shoes for a while, unzip your fly, piss hearty, dig your toes in the hot sand, feel that raw and rugged earth, split a couple of big toenails, draw blood!
 Why not?
 Jesus Christ, lady, roll that window down!
 You can't see the desert if you can't smell it!
 Dusty!
 Of course it's dusty - this is Utah!
 But it's good dust, good red Utahn dust, rich in iron, rich in irony."

 Desert Solitaire, Ed Abbey